 The Rectorate is one of USI’s central bodies together with the University Council and the Academic Senate.
 The Rectorate, led by the Rector, ensures the overall smooth functioning of the University and elaborates planning and development acts.

 Members and functions

+The Rectorate comprises of the Rector, the Secretary General, the Director of Operations, and the Pro-Rectors.
 Its functions are stated in the Statute of the Università della Svizzera italiana (in Italian).

 Pro-Rector for Education and Students' Experience

 Lorenzo Cantoni is Full Professor at the Faculty of Communication, Culture and Society.
 He is director of the Institute of Digital Technologies for Communication (ITDxC), of the Master in Digital Fashion Communication and of the Master in International Tourism.
 His research interests are where communication, education and new media overlap, ranging from computer mediated communication to usability, from eLearning to eTourism and digital Fashion, from ICT4D to eGovernment.
 He is chair-holder of the UNESCO chair in ICT to develop and promote sustainable tourism in World Heritage Sites, established at USI in 2013.
 Lorenzo Cantoni has been Dean of the Faculty of Communication, Culture and Society (2010-2014) and President of IFITT - International Federation for IT in Travel and Tourism (2014-January 2018).